Skip to content Skip to footer

 Price:

-– Tickets cost €10 for adults and €7.50 for minors under 18.
-Entry is free for children aged 3 or younger (inclusive), provided they travel seated on a parent’s lap.
+– Tickets cost €10 for adults and €7.50 for minors under 18 (4-18 years).
+Entry is for childreen aged 3 or younger (inclusive), provided they travel seated on a parent’s lap.
 A platform service fee from BOL will be added to the ticket price.

 Tickets on sale via BOL:

-– Tickets are available exclusively through BOL via https://carris.bol.pt.
+– Tickets area available exclusively through BOL via https://carris.bol.pt.

 – BOL is an online ticketing platform for various events and has a dedicated page for the Classic Parade of the Carris Museum, where you’ll find full details on schedules and available vehicles.